 That doesn’t mean you won’t experience tough times between you and your partner, but if you remind yourself of what you have that’s good, that will help you not to get hung up on the tough stuff.

 Remember, the grass isn’t greener somewhere else.
 The grass is greener where you water it.

-Couples Relationship Coaching (60 – 90 min): We are hard wired to attach through relationships, attachment with others is innate.
-The main reason that people seek sessions are related to problems with relationships.
+Couples Relationship Coaching (60 – 90 min): We are hard-wired to attach through relationships, attachment with others is innate.
+The main reason that people seek sessions is related to problems with relationships.
 Such problems might arise at home, at work, or they might appear as a general feeling of not fitting in.
-Relationships are all around us, relationship with others not only intimately.
+Relationships are all around us, relationships with others not only intimately.

 Transformational coaching develops a working relationship in “creating a future”, rather than “getting over” the past.
 Trained as a psychotherapist I’ve come to find a more fulfilling approach to helping others through the practice of “Transformational Life Coaching”.
 Online, telephone or in person.

 Learn more: https://www.ConciergeOnlineCoach.com/

 Cheryl Wheeler, MA *only providing Life Coaching Services.
 Please note coaching sessions are not to be considered psychotherapy in nature and are not appropriate for Serious Mental Health Illness’.